algoristas/dashboard/README.md

     * [Brunch site](http://brunch.io), [Getting started guide](https://github.com/brunch/brunch-guide#readme)

 ## How to contribute
-Contribution are welcome, you can review [current issues](https://github.com/algoristas/dashboard/issues) or create a new one.
+Contributions are welcome, you can review [current issues](https://github.com/algoristas/dashboard/issues) or create a new one.

 ### Pull Request process
-Once you selected issue to work on, follow these steps to submit your changesi, then create a pull request.
+Once you selected issue to work on, follow these steps to submit your changes, then create a pull request.

 * Inside repository create a new branch `git checkout -b <your_branch>`
 * Commit your changes trying to follow [guidelines](https://chris.beams.io/posts/git-commit/)